-Admission cost to the Biltmore for kids
+Admission to the Biltmore for kids

 Dining at the Biltmore with kids